 “Informed Consent” before the start of any procedure.
 Except in emergencies this information usually includes a description of the procedure, risks involved, how long you may be incapacitated and reasonable medical alternatives.

 Your continuing health requirements after you leave the hospital.

-If you need to transfer to another facility, your physician will explain both the need and the alternatives available to you.
+If you need to transfer (or transferring) to another facility, your physician will explain both the need and the alternatives available to you.

 In addition to the doctor primarily responsible for your care you should ask for the names and relationships of all doctors who may be involved in your care.
 You may consult with another physician upon your request.